Heart of a Book

 Jordan Lee

-I'm not sure I agree about machine learning.
-To me, it seemed more like shader.
+I'm not sure I agree about ai.
+To me, it seemed more like compute.

 Casey Brown